electric-sql/electric/examples/starter/template/README.md

 npm run db:migrate
 ```

-Make sure to set the DATABASE_URL environment variable prior to executing the command if you are using your own Postgres database.
+Make sure to again set the `DATABASE_URL` environment variable prior to executing the command if you are using your own Postgres database.

 ## Frontend